 I.D.E.A.’s Welfare to Work Policy Roadshow

-The event was an opportunity for West Auckland community leaders, local and central government politicians, and local board elected members to hear directly from I.D.E.A.
+The event was an opportunity for West Auckland community leaders alongside local government politicians to hear from I.D.E.A.
 Research Director, Max Rashbrooke, who presented global insights and practical policy options for supporting people into meaningful work.
 His research draws on international best practice and lived experience across Aotearoa to reimagine how welfare-to-work policy can deliver better outcomes for individuals, communities and the wider economy.

 As the host organisation for this regional conversation, Community Waitākere was thrilled to support dialogue on issues that matter deeply to our communities.
 Our role in convening this kōrero aligns with our ongoing commitment to inclusive local development and social equity across West Auckland.